Cerealkillerway/fileUploader/README.md

 **reloadedFilesClass**: a class to style previously uploaded files (files uploaded during a previous session and now retrieved and placed in the result container) (default 'reloadedElement')

 **useLoadingBars**: show a progress bar while reading each file (default true)

+**loadingBarsClasses**: an array of strings representing custom classes to assign to each loading bar

 **resultContainerClass**: set the class of the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader); can be the class of any DOM element inside the fileUploader markup